-The Management Discussion & Analysis has been prepared by management and reviewed and approved by the Board of Directors on April 27, 2018.
-The following discussion of performance, financial condition and future prospects should be read in conjunction with the audited annual consolidated financial statements and the related notes thereto for the years ended December 31, 2017 and December 31, 2016.
+The Management Discussion & Analysis has been prepared by management and reviewed and approved by the Board of Directors on May 28, 2018.
+The following discussion of performance, financial condition and future prospects should be read in conjunction with the unaudited quarterly condensed interim consolidated financial statements and the related notes thereto for the quarters ended March 31, 2018 and March 31, 2017, and in conjunction with the audited annual consolidated financial statements and the related notes thereto for the years ended December 31, 2017 and December 31, 2016.
 The information provided herein supplements but does not form part of the consolidated financial statements.
-This discussion covers the three and twelve months ended December 31, 2017 and the subsequent period up to April 27, 2018, the date of issue of this MD&A. Monetary amounts in the following discussion are in Canadian dollars unless otherwise noted.
+This discussion covers the three months ended March 31, 2018 and the subsequent period up to May 28, 2018, the date of preparation of this MD&A. Monetary amounts in the following discussion are in Canadian dollars unless otherwise noted.